 Then, the section itself.
 Everyone says, “it’s just like we’re doing the washing up in your stomach” and “you won’t feel pain, just pressure and tugging” and it wasn’t far from that.
 I remember them “popping my waters” and it felt as if an ocean wave has crashed onto my body but I couldn’t feel the wet just the water pressure.

-I can’t even begin to tell you what that first cry does to you, if you’ve never experienced it before.
-Something just utterly primal happens, even if you’re completely off your tits on drugs .
+I can’t even begin to tell you what that first cry does to you if you’ve never experienced it before.
+Something just utterly primal happens, even if you’re completely off your tits on drugs.
 Then everyone busies around, cleaning and weighing and doing baby checks, and it does take your mind off the whole sewing-up business that’s going on further down.
 And once our boy was brought to us all I wanted my husband to do was to hold him leaning down so I could see his face, but my husband didn’t have a lot of experience with newborns and holding them I stared at my baby boys nose and eyes the whole time being stitched up.

-I’ve have had no complications, an anxiety free and totally calm birth of our baby boy.
+I’ve have had no complications, an anxiety-free and totally calm birth of our baby boy.

 And then?
 All a bit of a blur.
-I was sitting topples in a room with my baby breast feeding for the first time.
+I was sitting topples in a room with my baby breastfeeding for the first time.
 Scary and unpredictable.
 I can not remember how or if he latched correctly all I could remember is the most wonderful feeling of love I felt for this baby.
 It’s rather hard to latch it on and feed it, all whilst feeling slightly out of it, with wires coming from your arms and a great big needle in the back of your hand But I couldn’t stop thinking to myself how much he looked like me…and how much he looked like my husband.
-It was compete and utter bliss.
+It was complete and utter bliss.

 I can assure you that nothing was dramatic, it was so calm.
 It could have been dramatic, but I think that your own mental state plays a massive part in how you experience the whole thing – you can be calm and take things as they happen or you can go in with very heightened emotions and everything will seem like the end of the world.